How to Remove Storm Windows: A Comprehensive Guide

 How Does Seasonal Removal Enhance Energy Efficiency and Window Longevity?

-Removing storm windows during warmer months offers several benefits that directly influence energy efficiency and window maintenance.
+Removing storm windows when it’s warm gives you several benefits that directly help with energy efficiency and window care.

 1. Energy Efficiency: